Hiking Day 4 - Unknown spot to Salka (23km)

 Travel Summary

-• Took Arlanda Express train from Arlanda airport to Central Train station, approx £45 for an month open return.
+Took Arlanda Express train from Arlanda airport to Central Train station, approx £45 for a month open return.

-• Overnight Arctic Circle train @18:10 train from Stockholm to Gällivare, arrives 08:12 next day, first class sleeper cabin £180 each way
+Overnight Arctic Circle train @18:10 train from Stockholm to Gällivare, arrives 08:12 the next day, first-class sleeper cabin £180 each way